-One way to move forward is the time–quality–cost triangle.
-You need to figure out which element is most important, for example, quality, and adjust the other elements as needed.
-In this instance, you may choose to increase the budget or extend deadlines to deliver the required quality.
+One way to move forward is the time–scope–cost triangle.
+You need to figure out which element is most important, for example, scope and adjust the other elements as needed.
+In this instance, you may choose to increase the budget or extend deadlines to deliver the required scope.

 No Tool or Best Practice Templates

 The lack of standard templates, a collaborative tool, or a knowledge base often means projects are managed in email and Excel with project documents stored in obscure locations.